zowe/docs-site/docs/extend/extend-apiml/api-mediation-passtickets.md

 - `<zowesrv>` is Zowe started task user ID used during the Zowe installation

-Replace these variables by the actual values in the examples below.
+Replace these variables by the actual values shown in the following examples.

 #### ACF2